This is the best programme we have ever had for teaching assistants. It was not only effective but children gained an enthusiasm for their maths work.

 1stClass@Number comes ready-made with detailed session guidance and extensive resources.
 A specially trained teaching assistant delivers up to 30 half-hour sessions to a group of up to four children, for 10 -15 weeks.
 The children continue to take part in their normal class mathematics lessons.

 The lessons focus on number and calculation, developing children’s mathematical understanding, communication and reasoning skills.
-A Post Office theme runs throughout, engaging children in real life contexts that are both stimulating and fun.
+Stimulating, enjoyable games and activities engage the children and build their confidence.
 Each topic starts with a simple assessment that helps the teaching assistant to tailor sessions to the children’s needs.

 The teaching assistant starts working with their group of pupils straight after the first training day.
-Then the training runs alongside the implementation of the teaching programme, in that way the Teaching Assistant is trained topic by topic.
+Then the training runs alongside the implementation of the teaching programme, so that the Teaching Assistant is trained topic by topic.

 Watch the video below to find out more…